 - how you will resolve conflict should it arise

 “Being patient is huge.
-Don’t take things so personally when people shoot your ideas down,” Ying from University of British Columbia says.
+Don’t take things so personally when people shoot your ideas down,” Ying from the University of British Columbia says.
 BCIT Refrigerator Repair student Sarah adds, “Listen to people - don’t always think that you are the only one who is right.”
-"Compromising is key,” agrees Breanne from Trinity Western University.
+"Compromising is key,” agrees, Breanne from Trinity Western University.
 “But make sure you don’t do all the work yourself.”

 Determine strengths and work with them

 First, figure out what needs to be done on the project.
 Then assign each person in your group a responsibility according to their abilities.
-Vic, a Business student from University College of the Fraser Valley believes it’s important and helpful to find out what people are good at and then assign roles accordingly.
+Vic, a Business student from University College of the Fraser Valley, believes it’s helpful to find out what people are good at and then assign roles accordingly.
 For example, someone who is good at writing reports, but hates research, should not be stuck doing all the research.
 Allow each person to develop his or her abilities within your group.

 Take the lead if needed

-So what if you get stuck in a group with a couple slackers in it who really don’t care about how the project goes? ”Become the group leader,” says Rose, a Business Management student at BCIT.
-By taking leadership, you will get the chance to expand your leadership capabilities and also ensure that work gets done.
-And what if your other group members have nothing to contribute? ”Usually everyone has something to say,” Rose says.
+So what if you get stuck in a group with a couple of slackers in it who really don’t care about how the project goes? ”Become the group leader,” says Rose, a Business Management student at BCIT.
+By taking leadership, you will get the chance to expand your leadership capabilities and ensure that work gets done.
+And what if your other group members have nothing to contribute? ”Usually, everyone has something to say,” Rose says.
 “But if group members aren’t responding, encourage them to contribute by asking them directly by name for their ideas.”